datascientist-hist/Football-Results-classification/README.md

 Those information are obvious because navg and avg are generated from the same variables,so also these information are not useful,

 ## Training Models
->At this point we can try to fit some model ,but from the analysis done before i don't guess that the model will able to return a good output
+At this point we can try to fit some model ,but from the analysis done before i don't guess that the model will able to return a good output or at least i don't guess that i will be able to do better than the random choice

->Models that  i am going to use :
+Models that  i am going to use :

->
-> - GaussianNB
+ - GaussianNB

->
-> - KNeighborsClassifier
+ - KNeighborsClassifier

->
-> - LogisticRegression
+ - LogisticRegression

->
-> - RandomForestClassifier
+ - RandomForestClassifier

->
-> - SVC
+ - SVC

->
-> - XGBoost
+ - XGBoost
+ -

-> I will use K-fold Cross Validation to test the accuracy of the model
+ I will use K-fold Cross Validation to test the accuracy of the model